 8 Hummingbird Cache

-To exclude your sitemap from Hummingbird Cache, navigate to Hummingbird Settings > Caching.
-Then, in the Caching section, select the Page Caching tab and click on Activate.
+To exclude your sitemap from Hummingbird Cache, navigate to Hummingbird → Caching → Page Caching from your WordPress dashboard.

 9 Transient Cache

-Sometimes the sitemap can be affected by the server-level cache.
-You should disable transient caching to prevent the sitemap from going blank or empty.
-In such a case, you can add the following code to your theme’s functions.php file or rank-math.php file to make sure your sitemap is excluded from caching:
+Sometimes the sitemap can be affected by a server-level cache.
+In such a case, you can add the below filter to your theme’s rank-math.php file to exclude your sitemap from being cached.
+You can refer to this guide on adding filters to a WordPress site.

 /**